samhinshaw/get_fit/readme.md

 Switch from using 'is-danger' (etc) classes to style different pages!
 Instead we should be specifying the page and then we'll style it differently ourselves.

 - Update update-entry buttons to properly correspond to user/partner
+- Instead of using capitalized username as userName, actually use the user's name from their name field!
+- Stop pulling directly from req.user, always user res.locals.user
+- Then just pull from the partner object, which we'll set to res.locals.partner